 Select Page

 False documentation is a serious case, which is why a nurse attorney is needed if you get accused of this kind of scenario.
-However, there are some nurses who thought they were guilty of the charges failed to hire a nurse attorney just because they thought it’s the doom for their license already.
-But that is not entirely the case as there is still hope.
+There are some nurses who may believe they are guilty of certain charges and may not hire a nurse attorney because they think it will result in their license being revoked.
+However, this is not always the case as there is still hope.

-At approximately 7:00p.m.and 9:43 p.m., the RN documented removing 10 mg of Morphine for the patient on the narcotics removal sheet.
-At approximately 8:00 pm, the RN documented administering 10 mg of Morphine to J.G. in the Nurses Notes but not on the patient ‘s Medical Administration Record (MAR).
+At approximately 7:00 p.m. and 9:43 p.m., the RN documented removing 10 mg of chronic painkillers for the patient on the removal sheet.
+At approximately 8:00 pm, the RN documented administering 10 mg of the painkiller to J.G. in the nurse’s Notes but not on the patient’s Medical Administration Record (MAR).

 Because of this, the RN was summoned by the Texas Board of Nursing to defend her side.
 She denied all the accusations against her.
 However, she failed to properly present her case before the Texas Board of Nursing.
 Therefore, the Board of Nursing decided to discipline her and suspend her license.